DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/DocumentTypes/Outbound-filenames.md

   **Yes**                           |	Yes                     | Yes
   **No**                            | Yes                     | No

+- Add the file name mask text either by entering **Text** or via **File name mask**.
+- Insert placeholders from the documents available fields into the mask by selecting from the **Name** dropdown, or using **Placeholders picker**.
+- Use the **Up** or **Down** buttons to move fields.
+- **Set data** can be used to view an example using an existing outbound record.
+- End the filename mask with the applicable file extension for outbound file's **Attachment** preview to work.
+If a file extenstion is not included in the filename, the outbound file will still be created, but the Attachment preview tab requires a file extension in order to read the file.
 - Once the filename mask is complete save and close the editor.

 > Note: When assigning an Outbound filename to a Trading parner's document type.
 The Template assigned will also determine which filenames are available for selection.